infobar-image

 A lack of sleep will lead to an increased development of a toxic protein in the brain called beta-amyloid and which is associated with Alzheimer's disease.

 It is during deep sleep at night, when the cleaning system within the brain activates itself to wash away this toxic protein.
-So, if you're not getting enough sleep each and every night, more toxic protein will build which would then increase the risk of going on to develop dementia in later life.
+So, if you're not getting enough sleep each and every night, more toxic protein will build, which would then increase the risk of going on to develop dementia in later life.

 3. Affects your reproductive health

 Lack of sleep also impacts your immune system.
-So after just one night of four to five hours of sleep, there is a 70% reduction in critical anti-cancer immune cells called, natural killer cells.
-And that's the reason that short sleep duration, increases your risk for developing numerous forms of cancer.
+So after just one night of four to five hours of sleep, there is a 70% reduction in critical anti-cancer immune cells called natural killer cells.
+And that's the reason that short sleep duration increases your risk for developing numerous forms of cancer.
 And that list currently includes Bowel cancer, Prostate cancer, and Breast cancer.

 In fact, the relationship between a lack of sleep and cancer has become so strong that the World Health Organization recently declared any sort of midnight shift work to be a potential carcinogen.
-So in other words jobs that may induce cancer because of the disruption of your sleep cycle.
+So, in other words, jobs that may induce cancer because of the disruption of your sleep cycle.

 5. Impacts your cardiovascular system

-Lack of sleep impacts your cardiovascular system because it is during deep sleep at night that you receive this most wonderful form of effective blood pressure medication which makes your heart rate drop and your blood pressure go down.
+Lack of sleep impacts your cardiovascular system because it is during deep sleep at night that you receive this most wonderful form of effective blood pressure medication, which makes your heart rate drop and your blood pressure go down.

 If you don't get enough sleep, your cardiovascular system doesn't get a chance to reset, and your blood pressure rises.
 If you're getting less than six hours of sleep, there is a 200% increased risk of having a fatal heart attack or a stroke in your lifetime.

 In addition, lack of sleep increases your chances of getting diabetes.
-You would be prone to effects of diabetes, like insulin imbalance and various other skin conditions.
+You would be prone to the effects of diabetes, like insulin imbalance and various other skin conditions.

 6. Obesity

-Lack of sleep is connected to low levels of growth hormone and high levels of cortisol, both of whom have been linked to weight gain.
+Lack of sleep is connected to low levels of growth hormone and high levels of cortisol, both of which have been linked to weight gain.
 Additionally, a lack of sleep might affect how your body processes food.

 Unfortunately, changes at the chemical level are not the only way that sleep loss affects weight.
 It has been demonstrated that those who get less sleep are more likely to choose high-calorie foods.
 Late-night calorie consumption raises the possibility of weight gain.
 Adults who don't get enough sleep exercise less than those who do, presumably because sleep deprivation makes people tired and sleepy during the day.